Job Support Scheme

 Job Support Scheme for closed business premises

 Following the announcement of the Scheme, the Government announced an extension to provide support to businesses who are required to close as a consequence of tighter local or national restrictions across the UK.
+This formed part of the Chancellor’s announcement made on 13 October 2020.

 The extension to the Scheme will not apply to any of the following businesses, even though they will potentially be affected by further lockdown restrictions: